JadenChun/SubGen/README.md

 3. Run the subgen.exe from the file.
 4. Add your own key and region for Azure speech service.
 ### About Microsoft Azure Speech Service
-You will required a Microsoft Azure account to use the speech service.
+You will require a Microsoft Azure account to use the speech service.
 You can register a free account at [Microsoft](https://azure.microsoft.com/en-us/free/) and create the speech resource to get the key and region information.
 ```diff
 -Noted that the captioning will not work without the Azure Speech Service
 ```